mikededo/hubbl/apps/api/README.md

 npm install
 ```

+> If it has already been run, there's no need to run it again

 ### Execution

 The repository already includes the `nx` package, which is the library that manages the monorepo.
 If the `nx` package is installed globally, to start the server app, in a `dev` environment, run: